openstack/blazar/doc/source/contributor/development.rst

 ..

-Also you should keep your code clear using more code style checkings via `pylint <http://www.pylint.org>`_:
+Also you should keep your code clear using more code style checks via `pylint <http://www.pylint.org>`_:

 .. sourcecode:: console